 Overview of Higher Education in New Jersey

-New Jersey is home to 83 higher education institutions, according to a 2018-2019 report by the National Center for Education Statistics (NCES).
+New Jersey is home to 83 higher education institutions, according to a recent report by the NCES.
 Of the 83, 32 are public, 38 are non-profit private schools, and 13 are for-profit private schools.

-In 2018, the NCES reported that the average in-state student would pay $13,963 per year to attend one of New Jersey’s public 4-year institutions, while out-of-state students will pay around $28,669.
-Both tuition rates are well above the national average.
+The average in-state student would pay $13,963 per year to attend one of New Jersey’s public 4-year institutions, while out-of-state students will pay around $28,669.
+Both tuition rates are above the national average.

 Editorial Listing ShortCode: